 - Candidate interviews are still at the heart of a recruitment process and involve one human evaluating another’s fit with a role and employer.
 Ancillary stuff e.g. assessment centres and psychometrics have changed little too, although the latter can be done online which is a huge time saving.

 - The competitive advantage to employers of providing a positive candidate experience.

 - Technology is no substitute for speaking to people and face to face meetings.
 Whatever LinkedIn might have us believe you can’t network effectively via email and social media.

-- Despite the theoretical benefits of technology to accelerate matters the timescale of recruitment processes remains stubbornly slow, especially in some Executive markets.
+- Despite the benefits of technology the timescale of recruitment processes remains stubbornly slow, especially in many Executive markets.

 Prism Executive Recruitment is 20 years old this month and still going strong, providing excellent service to management consultants and organisations that employ them.